bykof/bykof.github.com/docs/golang/golang-fundamentals/logging.md

 ## Zap Logger

-The [Zap Logger](https://github.com/uber-go/zap) is faster than the default logger with the `encoding/json` package.
+The [Zap Logger](https://github.com/uber-go/zap) is faster than the default logger.

 Let's check an example: